pluralcafe/utils/Secureish-Mastodon-Setup.md

 1. Because we're running Mastodon and Nginx in a container, there are several components to this.
 As we're segmenting the network, none of the things listening on any of the servers are broadcasting to the outside world, in fact, it's not even broadcasting to your server.
 2. We're bridging to separate networks in separate containers based on what we need.
 Nginx cannot contact the Postgres container directly, but Redis can't contact Postgres either.
 In fact, the only three that can see the outside world are Nginx, Mailserver and Sidekiq.
 3. We don't need Elasticsearch - unless your server has a LOT of RAM and can handle the CPU load.
 If you think your server is powerful enough, you can uncomment the ES-specific lines above.

-There's also something that you have to do: get your IPv6 subnet.
-Go to your Vultr control panel, head to Servers, click on your server, go to Settings, and then IPv6.
-Make a note of "Network" under "Public IPv6 Network".
-What you want to do is replace "2600:1234:1234:1234::" above in `docker-compose.yml` with that network address.
-That is provided to you by Vultr.

 Pull all of the images related to the software above by running: